Tayruh/sadako/reference.md

 Regarding `sadako.page_seen` and `sadako.label_seen`, every time you  transition to a new page, progress past a label in the script, or select a choice that is preceded by a label, the counter for that page or label is increased by 1.
 This is convenient for checking whether you've seen a part of the script and how many times.

+#### processScript()

+The `{{ }}` process token is an abbreviation for `sadako.processScripts()`.
+This is a really useful function.
+It basically processes the script passed to it as if it were a `[:= :]` code eval script block.
+All the same rules that apply to a script block apply to this as well.

+Since the functionality of this token hinges entirely on the understanding of script blocks, it will be described a bit below in [this section](#javascript).

 ### Conditional Display